-Paying your purchases in smaller amounts over time does not work for everyone.
+Paying for your purchases in smaller amounts over time does not work for everyone.
 Some of you will be better off saving and buying later.

-Instalment plans are probably not a good idea for those who are often low in cash.
+Instalment plans are probably not a good idea for those who are often low on cash.
 By paying a little bit of your purchases each month, you might lose track of your monthly expenditures and accumulate debt unknowingly.
 It could also tempt you into buying things out of impulse.
 If you belong to this group, it would be best to wait until you can pay for what you want upfront to avoid the risk of getting into debt.